aurelius-in/F-FEELNet/README.md

 ### Electrical Emotional Learning for Ethical Behavior

 ## Overview
 F-FEELNet was developed as an innovative solution aimed at advancing the emotional depth and ethical responsiveness of humanoid robots.
 Centering on a unique electrical feedback mechanism, this system simulated the experience of emotional "pain" or pleasure in response to the robot's actions and decisions.
-By incorporating this feedback system, F-FEEL Net encouraged robots to learn from their interactions, striving to achieve actions that result in positive emotional states and avoid those leading to negative feedback.
+By incorporating this feedback system, F-FEELNet encouraged robots to learn from their interactions, striving to achieve actions that result in positive emotional states and avoid those leading to negative feedback.
 This approach not only reinforced ethical behavior but also provided a novel method for robots to understand and align with human values through the avoidance of simulated emotional discomfort.

 ## Core Framework